-Jgroup/ARM [8, 2, 11] integrates the Java RMI distributed object models with the group communication paradigm and autonomous fault treatment.
-Jgroup provides three core services aimed at simplifying coordination among replicas: a partition-aware group membership service (PGMS), a group method invocation service (GMIS) and a state merging service (SMS) [11].
+Jgroup [9] integrates the Java RMI distributed object models with the group communication paradigm and autonomous fault treatment.
+Jgroup provides three core services aimed at simplifying coordination among replicas: a partition-aware group membership service (PGMS), a group method invocation service (GMIS) and a state merging service (SMS).

-The task of the PGMS is to provide servers with a consistent view of the group's current membership, to enable server coordination.
-Reliable communication between clients and the object group take the form of group method invocations (GMI), that result in methods being executed by the servers in the group.
+The task of the PGMS is to provide replicas with a consistent view of the group's current membership, to enable replica coordination.
+Reliable communication between clients and the object group take the form of group method invocations (GMI), that result in methods being executed by the replicas in the group.
 To clients, GMI interactions are indistinguishable from standard Java RMI: clients interact with the group through a group proxy that acts as a representative object for the group, hiding its composition.
-The group proxy maintains information about the servers composing the group, and handle invocations on behalf of clients by establishing communication with one or more servers and returning the result to the invoker.
-This form of GMI is called External

-GMI (EGMI).
-On the server side, the GMIS enforce reliable communication among replicas within the group and are called Internal GMI (IGMI).
-Finally, the task of SMS is to support developers in re-establishing a global shared state when two or more partitions merge after a network partition.
+The group proxy maintains information about the replicas composing the group, and handle invocations on behalf of clients by establishing communication with one or more replicas and returning the result to the invoker.
+This form of GMI is called External GMI (EGMI).
+On the server side, the GMIS enforce reliable communication among replicas within the group and are called Internal GMI.
+Finally, the task of SMS is to support developers in re-establishing a global shared state after merging from a network partition.